Palestinian twins open cafe in converted jet in West Bank

-3 of8 A Boeing 707 aircraft has been converted to a cafe, in Wadi Al-Badhan, just outside the West Bank city of Nablus, Aug.
+4 of8 Palestinians visit a Boeing 707 aircraft after it was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
 11, 2021.
-Few Palestinians in the occupied West Bank get to board an airplane these days.
-The territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
-But twins brothers, Khamis al-Sairafi and Ata, are offering people the old airplane for customers to board.
-Majdi Mohammed/AP Show More Show Less

-4 of8 Palestinians visit the cockpit of a Boeing 707 after the plane was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
-11, 2021.
 The Palestinian territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
 After a quarter century of effort, twins brothers, Khamis al-Sairafi and Ata, opened the “Palestinian-Jordanian Airline Restaurant and Coffee Shop al-Sairafi” on July 21, 2021, offering people an old airplane for customers to board.
 Majdi Mohammed/AP Show More Show Less

-5 of8 Palestinians visit a Boeing 707 aircraft after it was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
+5 of8 Palestinians visit the cockpit of a Boeing 707 after the plane was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
 11, 2021.
 The Palestinian territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
 After a quarter century of effort, twins brothers, Khamis al-Sairafi and Ata, opened the “Palestinian-Jordanian Airline Restaurant and Coffee Shop al-Sairafi” on July 21, 2021, offering people an old airplane for customers to board.
 Majdi Mohammed/AP Show More Show Less

-6 of8 Palestinians visit a Boeing 707 after the plane was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
+6 of8 Palestinians visit the interior of a Boeing 707 after it was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
 11, 2021.
 The Palestinian territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
 After a quarter century of effort, twins brothers, Khamis al-Sairafi and Ata, opened the “Palestinian-Jordanian Airline Restaurant and Coffee Shop al-Sairafi” on July 21, 2021, offering people an old airplane for customers to board.
 Majdi Mohammed/AP Show More Show Less

-7 of8 Palestinians visit the interior of a Boeing 707 after it was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
+7 of8 Palestinians visit a Boeing 707 after the plane was converted to a cafe restaurant, in Wadi Al-Badhan, near the West Bank city of Nablus, Wednesday, Aug.
 11, 2021.
 The Palestinian territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
 After a quarter century of effort, twins brothers, Khamis al-Sairafi and Ata, opened the “Palestinian-Jordanian Airline Restaurant and Coffee Shop al-Sairafi” on July 21, 2021, offering people an old airplane for customers to board.
 Majdi Mohammed/AP Show More Show Less

 8 of8 A Boeing 707 aircraft has been converted to a cafe, in Wadi Al-Badhan, just outside the West Bank city of Nablus, Aug.
 11, 2021.
 Few Palestinians in the occupied West Bank get to board an airplane these days.
 The territory has no civilian airport and those who can afford a plane ticket must catch their flights in neighboring Jordan.
 But twins brothers, Khamis al-Sairafi and Ata, are offering people the old airplane for customers to board.
 Majdi Mohammed/AP Show More Show Less